By Michael Lanza

 Don’t get a bag rated for conditions you rarely encounter—get one for the temps you usually encounter, which for many backpackers most of the time are lows above 40° F on summer trips.
 For some people, that may be a 30-degree bag, for others a 20-degree, depending on how cold you sleep.
 On the rare frosty night, either wear more layers to bed or eventually buy a warmer bag for those occasional, chillier trips.

-See all of my reviews of sleeping bags that I like and my articles “Pro Tips for Buying a Backpacking Sleeping Bag” and “10 Pro Tips for Staying Warm in a Sleeping Bag.”
+See all reviews of sleeping bags at The Big Outside and my articles “Pro Tips for Buying a Backpacking Sleeping Bag” and “10 Pro Tips for Staying Warm in a Sleeping Bag.”

 Bonus tip—For maximum warmth per ounce and packability, get a bag stuffed with 800- or 900-fill-power down.
 Two favorites: the Feathered Friends men’s Hummingbird and women’s Egret and Therm-a-Rest Hyperion 32.